Clydesdale F.C. (1883): Ground

-The club played on the South Croft (also given as Southcroft).
+The club played on the South Croft (also given as Southcroft) at Shawfield.
 By 1889 the ground had a pavilion with bathing facilities.
-The highest crowd at the ground was against Celtic F.C. in the North Eastern Cup on 29 December 1888, a match Celtic won 5–1.
+The highest crowd at the ground was against Celtic in the North Eastern Cup on 29 December 1888, a match Celtic won 5–1.
+Southcroft was later the home of Rutherglen Glencairn (founded in 1896) for more than a century.